epitools2024/EPITECH-DOCUMENTATION/README.md

 Get access to the full [Epitech documentation](https://epitools2024.github.io/EPITECH-DOCUMENTATION/) It is also available [here](https://epitech-documentation.readthedocs.io/en/latest/index.html)

+## PREREQUISITES

+- Install [mkdocs](https://www.mkdocs.org/getting-started/) to build the project
+- Gh-Pages is used to deploy our documentation

 ## HOW TO CONTRIBUTE

 Everyone can contribute especially Epitech Students